 There are two types of EFHCAs that are currently in place on the West Coast- bottom trawl and bottom contact.
-Bottom trawl fishing is prohibited in EFHCAs2 defined at 50 CFR (Code of Federal Regulations) 660.112(a)(5)(v) and 50 CFR 660.112(a)(5)(vi) and were most recently assessed during Amendment 28.
-The non-trawl fisheries under consideration in this package would be permitted to fish in bottom trawl EFHCAs if the area were exposed to non-trawl fishing under an Alternative (e.g., if an NT RCA boundary change were to newly expose part of a bottom trawl EFHCA to non-trawl gear).
-Bottom contact gear as defined at § 660.11 is prohibited in the following EFHCAs (defined at §§ 660.78 and 660.79): Thompson Seamount, President Jackson Seamount, Cordell Bank (50-fm (91-m) isobath), Harris Point, Richardson Rock, Scorpion, Painted Cave, Anacapa Island, Carrington Point, Judith Rock, Skunk Point, Footprint, Gull Island, South Point, and Santa Barbara and deeper than 500-fm (914-m), within the Davidson Seamount.
-Bottom contact EFHCAs would be opened only to non-bottom contact gears (e.g., troll gear).
-In other words, if a bottom contact EFHCA were exposed through a boundary change to the NT RCA, pot or longline gear would not be allowed to be fished in that area.
-There are only a select number of bottom contact EFHCAs currently defined in regulation and were last looked at during Amendment 19.
-The Council is expected to take up a holistic view of EFHCAs during the next required review process which is estimated to be sometime in 2025.
+These gear prohibitions apply across all fisheries and are not groundfish specific.
+Bottom trawl fishing is prohibited in EFHCAs2 defined at 50 CFR 660.112(a)(5)(ii), 50 CFR 660.112(a)(5)(v), and 50 CFR 660.112(a)(5)(vi) and were most recently assessed during the development of Amendment 28 (Amendment 28 EIS).
+The non-trawl fisheries under consideration in this proposed action would be permitted to fish in bottom trawl EFHCAs if the area were exposed to non-trawl fishing under an Alternative (e.g., if a NT RCA boundary change were to newly expose part of a bottom trawl EFHCA to non-trawl gear).
+Bottom contact gear as defined at § 660.11 is prohibited in the following EFHCAs (defined at §§ 660.78 and 660.79): Thompson Seamount, President Jackson Seamount, Cordell Bank (50-fm (91-m) isobath), Harris Point, Richardson Rock, Scorpion, Painted Cave, Anacapa Island, Carrington Point, Judith Rock, Skunk Point, Footprint, Gull Island, South Point, and Santa Barbara and deeper than 500-fm (914m), within the Davidson Seamount.
+Bottom contact EFHCAs would be opened only to non-bottom contact gears (e.g., groundfish troll gear) under this action.
+In other words, if a bottom contact EFHCA were exposed through a boundary change to the NT RCA, pot or longline gear (i.e., bottom contact gears) would not be allowed to be fished in that area.
+There are only a select number of bottom contact EFHCAs currently defined in regulation and were last assessed during the development of Amendment 19.
+The Council is expected to take up a holistic view of EFHCAs during the next required EFH review process which is estimated to begin sometime in 2025.
 However, as described in Section 2.3, the Council is considering adding additional EFHCA designations in certain bottom trawl EFHCAs to provide continued habitat protection from non-trawl fishing for select areas.
 In those considerations, the Council may want to look at the proposed substrate types that may be opened to fishing activity and what elements within current bottom trawl EFHCAs should continue to be protected (see section 3.7.2.1 for more discussion and maps).